 What kind of place is HRL?
 How and why did HRL reach this result?

-HRL is a contract research lab with a charter to study the plausibility of technology development in a host of areas.
+HRL is a research and development laboratory with a charter to study the plausibility of technology development in a host of areas.
 Its primary customers are its LLC members (Boeing and GM) and the US government.
 Located in Malibu, CA, it was formerly Hughes Research Lab, whose largest claim to fame is the demonstration of the first laser in 1960.
 It has contributed heavily to many technologies in the ensuing decades, especially in advanced semiconductor devices.
 Developing a qubit of this complexity required an unusual level of risk tolerance and patience without undue forces for market commercialization, as utility remains years off.
 At the same time, this work could not have been easily done in a university because of the complexity of fabrication and engineering required.
 The industrial resources of HRL were necessary to establish sufficient device yield, modeling and control software, and test and measurement infrastructure, while the unusual corporate structure of HRL was needed to invest for so long in developing this technology.
 Hence HRL is uniquely positioned to research a new semiconductor device for many years without excess pressure to prove profitable short-term products.

 What are notable challenges that were overcome to reach this point?